SETTLEMENT - REVIEWS

 Each Manner Of Man – ringing acoustic guitar echoed chords, and John Ford’s unmistakeable voice.
 One of the very few Cousins/Ford collaborations, Ford’s tune, Cousins’ lyrics, in Strawbs history.
 Again some nice swelling organ between verses and some electric harpsichord (?) under the next verse.
 Guitar solo (possibly duet, there are two in there) before the song resumes.
 The close ringing chords across the stereo spectrum and “nothing more, nothing less” to fade.
 Check out John's video on .

 The Visit - a Dave Lambert track, originally released on his 2004 album Work In Progress, reworked to have the feel of an old Irish folk song, destined to go down very well in the clubs, I'd have thought.
-I initially thought there was some Cousins banjo picking in there, taking up most of the tune along with some bouzouki (I think) from Dave Bainbridge), but from the videos we've seen of Dave ironing his dulcimer, there's clearly som of that in there as well.
+Some fancy Cousins banjo picking in there (a new tunning he is rather pleased with), taking up the lead line of the tune, but from the videos we've seen of Dave ironing his dulcimer, there's clearly some of that in there as well.
 The choruses “stay away from your window and lock all your doors” are pure folk club “all together now” and the massed Strawbs chorus vocals are uplifting and strong and the overall feeling takes us back to another time.

 Flying Free – included in "The Visit" on Work In Progress.
 A short lively Lambert instrumental - a staccato intro on acoustic guitar with an interweaving banjo figure, joined by bass and percussion and Bainbridge’s strummed bouzouki, then some mandolin on top.